Oxytocin: Bonding

-Oxytocin is not only correlated with the preferences of individuals to associate with members of their own group, but it is also evident during conflicts between members of different groups.
+Oxytocin is not only correlated with individuals' preferences to associate with members of their own group, but it is also evident during conflicts between members of different groups.
 During conflict, individuals receiving nasally administered oxytocin demonstrate more frequent defense-motivated responses toward in-group members than out-group members.
-Further, oxytocin was correlated with participant desire to protect vulnerable in-group members, despite that individual's attachment to the conflict.
-Similarly, it has been demonstrated that when oxytocin is administered, individuals alter their subjective preferences in order to align with in-group ideals over out-group ideals.
+Further, oxytocin was correlated with participants' desire to protect vulnerable in-group members, despite that individual's attachment to the conflict.
+Similarly, it has been demonstrated that when oxytocin is administered, individuals alter their subjective preferences to align with in-group ideals over out-group ideals.
 These studies demonstrate that oxytocin is associated with intergroup dynamics.
 Further, oxytocin influences the responses of individuals in a particular group to those of another group.
-The in-group bias is evident in smaller groups; however, it can also be extended to groups as large as one's entire country leading toward a tendency of strong national zeal.
+The in-group bias is evident in smaller groups; however, it can also extend to groups as large as one's entire country, leading to a strong national zeal.
 A study done in the Netherlands showed that oxytocin increased the in-group favoritism of their nation while decreasing acceptance of members of other ethnicities and foreigners.
 People also show more affection for their country's flag while remaining indifferent to other cultural objects when exposed to oxytocin.
 It has thus been hypothesized that this hormone may be a factor in xenophobic tendencies secondary to this effect.
-Thus, oxytocin appears to affect individuals at an international level where the in-group becomes a specific "home" country and the out-group grows to include all other countries.
+Thus, oxytocin appears to affect individuals at an international level where the in-group becomes a specific "home" country, and the out-group grows to include all other countries.

+Some of the prosocial and antiaggressive effects of oxytocin may be mediated by vasopressin V_{1A} receptor agonism rather than by oxytocin receptor agonism.
+Conversely, other studies have implicated oxytocin receptor agonism in these effects of oxytocin.